SamsungDS/Spex/docs/source/setup/index.rst

     Dependencies will not be dropped, nor will code be rewritten to support old software or conservative Linux distributions.

-    You can use Nix or Docker to run on such platforms.
+    You can use Nix to run on such platforms.